coolxu8888/funnypie/README.md

 # funnypie
-make everything posible
+Make everything posible.
-add but do not delete
+Add but do not delete.